NerdyGF22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. lets dispaly the file -> Display the content of the etc/passwd file 3.what about 2? -> Display content of /etc/passwd and /etc/hosts
+4. last lines of file -> Display las lines of a file /etc/passwd